-- ✓ What objectives, skills and abilities each student should develop in the course. - ✓ The learning experiences that will ensure that those objectives, skills and abilities are developed. - ✓ How students will be assessed in relation to the objectives, skills and abilities.
+- ✓ The knowledge, skills and dispositions each student should develop in the - ✓ The learning experiences that will ensure that the knowledge, skills and dispositions are developed. - ✓ How students will be assessed in relation to the knowledge, skills and dispositions.

-If you require any further information about courses, please contact the relevant Curriculum Leader or House Leader.
+If you require any further information about courses, please contact the relevant Curriculum Leader.